prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::tip

 If you'd like to run your beacon node on the Ropsten test network, use <a href='https://github.com/prysmaticlabs/prysm/releases/v2.1.3-rc.0'>Prysm v2.1.3-rc.0</a> and replace `prater` with `bopsten` in the Testnet guidance below.
+You can use the <a href='https://github.com/eth-clients/merge-testnets/blob/main/ropsten-beacon-chain/genesis.ssz'>Ropsten genesis state</a> in place of the Prater genesis state below.

 :::